RogerFK/SCPSL-ItemSpawner/README.md

 | is_allowedranks | Rank list | owner, admin | Who can use this plugin, you shouldn't really give this to mods, tbh, instead tell them to download this plugin and tell them to do it in their machines |
 | is_verbose | bool | true | Prints info in the console about spawned stuff and some other stuff |
 | is_use_global_items | bool | true | Reads from items.txt globally or in a per-server basis (or using the items.txt inside the appdata folder if you're hosting one server) |

-# API for other plugins
-This plugin implements Smod2 Piping, which can be used following this guide: https://github.com/Grover-c13/Smod2/wiki/Piping

-Every piped method is inside the `Spawner.cs` class (read it, I'm not listing them here).
-You need Smod 3.4.0 anyways, but if you're not comfortable using piping, you can freely place the `Spawner.cs` class inside your project.
-If you don't give credit just don't remove the first lines comments, if you don't want to get in trouble.